 The NHS in Derbyshire commissioned Social Change to undertake research with residents and use these insights to design a county-wide campaign to raise awareness of sexual health services in Derbyshire, particularly with hard to reach groups, such as the homeless, sex workers, people who use drugs and alcohol, men who have sex with men (MSM) and young people.

 Exploring issues and challenges with looking after our sexual health.

 We reviewed national and local data to explore the issues and challenges preventing people from looking after their sexual health and we looked at attendance at sexual health services and the behaviour of not practicing safe sex.
 The review led to quantitative and qualitative research exploring residents’ awareness, attitudes and behaviours to safe sex and the 'appeal' of sexual health services.

 It's not just young people who have sex.

-We discovered that whilst hetrosexual residents are accessing services in great numbers modelling using national data and local population data showed that 64% of the lesbian, gay and bisexual (LGB) population in Derbyshire are currently accessing services, compared to only 2% of the local heterosexual population.
+We discovered that whilst heterosexual residents are accessing services in great numbers.
+National data and local population data showed that 64% of the lesbian, gay and bisexual (LGB) population in Derbyshire are currently accessing services, compared to only 2% of the local heterosexual population.